sav-che/TL-2/Authors/Baumgarten, Johann Christian Gottlob {std. Baumg.} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 388](https://www.biodiversitylibrary.org/item/103858#page/400/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 388](https://www.biodiversitylibrary.org/page/33265115) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Baumgarten, Johann Christian Gottlob {std.
 Baumg.}|first entry]] for this author

 ### Author

 \* Baumgarten, Johann Christian Gottlob (1765-1843), German (Saxonian) physician and botanist at the medical college in Dresden 1784-1785, University of Leipzig (philosophy, medicine) 1785-1787, Baccal.
 Med.
 1787, Dr. med.
 1791, studied botany in Vienna e.g. with N.J. von Jacquin, travelled, collected and worked in Siebenbürgen (now part of Romania, Transylvania) 1793-1843, governmental physician in Leschkirch 1794-1811, id.
-Schässburg 1801-1807, from then on dedicating himself (still resident in Schässburg) mainly to botany, again active as physician 1826-1843. (*Baumg.*).
+Schässburg 1801-1807, from then on dedicating himself (still resident in Schässburg) mainly to botany, again active as physician 1826-1843.
+**Abbreviated name**: *Baumg.*

 #### Herbarium and types